LukeANewton/Production-Line-Simulation/README.md

 blockInspector2.m contains the function which blocks inspector 2

 unblockInspector2Check.m contains a function which checks whether inspector 2 should be unblocked

+initializeDistributions.m contains a function which initializes the distribution objects used for service times

+initializeRandomNumberStreams.m contains a funciton which initializes independent random number streams for each distribution

+manySim.m contains a script to run multiple replications of the simulation and collect statistics from each

 ----------------------------------------------------------------------------------------------------------------------------------
 TODO: